skeema/skeema/doc/options.md

 **Type** | string
 **Restrictions** | Should only appear in a .skeema option file that also contains [host](#host)

 This option indicates the database server vendor and version corresponding to the first [host](#host) defined in this directory.
-The value is formatted as "vendor:major.minor", for example "mysql:5.6", "percona:5.7", or "mariadb:10.1".
+The value is typically formatted as "vendor:major.minor", for example "mysql:5.6", "percona:5.7", or "mariadb:10.1".
+A patch number may optionally be included as well, for example "mysql:8.0.19".

 This option is automatically populated in host-level .skeema files by `skeema init`, `skeema pull`, and `skeema add-environment` beginning in Skeema v1.0.3.